 I would like to add/clarify on 5/11/2009 that I recommend filling the airspace between the LED and the drilled-out acrylic rod with epoxy or with acrylic casting resin.
 This reduces internal reflections of kinds that tend to favor losses.

-Note that fluorescent acrylic ("Plexiglass" and the like) is generally not good at efficiently fluorescing from UV the way it sometimes is good at fluorescing from some visible wavelengths!
+Note that fluorescent acrylic ("Plexiglass" and the like) is often not good at efficiently fluorescing from UV the way it sometimes is good at fluorescing from some visible wavelengths!

 2. Use white or blue LEDs with shorter peak wavelength around 450-460 nm as opposed to longer around 470 nm.